CognitiveScale/cortex-certifai-examples/models/containerized_model/DEPLOYMENT.md

-# How to deploy the "containarized" model to Kubernetes?
+# How to deploy the "containerized" model to Kubernetes?

 ## Pre-requisites
 - A Containerized model.